osmandapp/web/main/docs/user/navigation/setup/route-details.md

 ## Actions

-The route details navigation section has several buttons that allow you to perform certain actions with the route information.
+The route details navigation section has options that allow you to perform certain actions with the route information.

-- The [*Print*](#print) button allows you to print the route information.
+- The [**Print**](#print) button is only available in the Android version of the OsmAnd app.
+It allows you to print or save turn-by-turn route information.
-- The *Save* button allows you to save the route information [as a new track](#save-as-a-new-track) for later use.
+- The **Save** button allows you to save the route information [as a new track](#save-as-a-new-track) for later use.
-- The *Export* button allows you to export route information in various formats, such as [GPX](../../../technical/osmand-file-formats/osmand-gpx.md) or [KML](../../../technical/osmand-file-formats/osmand-kml.md), for use in other applications or on other devices.
+- The [**Export**](#export-button-for-ios) button combines several actions for the iOS version of the OsmAnd app.
+The main one is to export route information in [GPX format](../../../technical/osmand-file-formats/osmand-gpx.md), for use in other applications or on other devices.
-- The *Share* button gives you the opportunity to share information about your route with other users via social networks, messengers, or other applications.
+- The **Share** button gives you the opportunity to share information about your route with other users using social networks, messengers, or other applications.

-### Print
+### Print for Android

 <infoAndroidOnly />